 by Kim Moore and Nicholas Bone

 Lost in Music is a new music-theatre piece for young adults and their families being created by composer Kim Moore and director/writer Nicholas Bone.
 It is being developed in collaboration with Imaginate, Platform and North Edinburgh Arts.
-Using the myth of Orpheus as its spine, it is built around interviews with young people about what music means to them.
+Using the story of Orpheus and Eurydice as its spine, it is built around interviews with young people about what music means to them.
+Featuring live music performed by a multi-talented ensemble including Alex Neilson (Trembling Bells), Claire Willoughby, Emily Phillips and Jill O'Sullivan (Sparrow and the Workshop), Lost in Music will premiere in Fabruary 2019.

 Lost in Music was given a work-in-progress showing at the Traverse Theatre as part of the 2017 Edinburgh International Children's Festival - photos of rehearsals by Mihaela Bodlovic.